Pregnancy and Parental Clinician - CADS at Te Whatu Ora - Health New Zealand Waitematā, Auckland

 - Competitive salary and paid professional registration as per DHB collective agreement

-- Regular supervision and training professional development
+- Regular supervision, training and professional development

 At Te Whatu Ora Waitematā we are driven by our values “everyone matters,” “with compassion,” “connected” and “better, best, brilliant.”
 We are committed to living up to these values to give you the right balance of autonomy, support, development, encouragement and aroha.